Bry-Dev/HomeInventory/README.md

       - You will have to indicate the name and quantity
     - This will now be displayed on the Dashboard
       - Click the Category to display all items under it
+    - Home Item Editting is now possible
+      - Click the Home Item and it will display an edit button --> This will direct you to an editting page
+      - If you need to edit the Category:
+        - Click the Button near the Category, this will enable the drop down to select a new category
+    - Category is now Editable
+      - Long Click the Category and it will direct you to a page to rename the Category
+      - Category can't be deleted --> This is to prevent the frustration of accidental deletion of Data
   - Shopping Supplies
     - On the upper right corner, you can add new items for buying
     - Indicate which the item, quantity, and when